Comparative Analysis of Practical Identifiability Methods for an SEIR Model: The SEIR model

 The overarching goal of our study is to examine how different data types and collection frequencies influence parameter identifiability under structural and practical identifiability paradigms.
 To this end, we chose a simple SEIR model framework containing a small number of parameters as the foundation for our study.
 Here, the SEIR model is a closed population with no vital dynamics (i.e. no births or deaths):

 where $N(t)=S(t)+E(t)+I(t)+R(t)$ is the total population, the parameter $\beta $ is the transmission rate from susceptible to infected, $\gamma$ is the rate of transition from exposed to infectious, and $\alpha $ is the recovery rate from infected to recovered (Figure \ref{fig:model1naive}).
-The auxiliary variable $C(t)$ tracks the cumulative number of infectious individuals from the start of the outbreak. $C(t)$ is not a state of the system but rather a class to track the cumulative case count, later constructing two data types: incidence and cumulative incidence.
-The number of new infections per unit of time, (i.e. incidence curve), is given by $\dot{C}(t)$.
-Initial conditions for the $S,E,I$ and $R$ states will be noted by $S(0),E(0),I(0),$ and $R(0)$, respectively.
+The state variable $I(t)$ represents prevalence of the infectious disease at time $t$.
+The auxiliary variable $C(t)$ tracks the cumulative number of infectious individuals from the start of the outbreak. $C(t)$ is not a state of the system but rather a class to track cumulative incidence.
+The number of new infections at time $t$ is $\dot{C}(t)$, but in practice, incidence of new cases is observed as $C(t)-C(t-1)$.
+Initial conditions for the $S,E,I,$ and $R$ states will be noted by $S(0),E(0),I(0),$ and $R(0)$, respectively.

 The SEIR model Eq.\eqref{eqn:system} is well studied and often presented as an entry-level educational tool (\cite{brauer2008mathematical}).
 As individuals progress through the compartments, eventually the number of susceptible individuals may be insufficient to sustain transmission.
 This leads to the Disease-Free Equilibrium, which is globally asymptotically stable when $\beta N /\alpha < 1$ and unstable when $\beta N /\alpha >1$.
 This cutoff is the basic reproduction number $\mathcal{R}_0$, which is commonly used to characterize the infectiousness of a disease that is freshly introduced into a completely susceptible population.
 Importantly, this reproduction number $\mathcal{R}_0$, along with other epidemiological metrics, are calculated from model parameters.
 If a model is non-identifiable, then researchers risk reaching incorrect conclusions about disease persistence that follow from incorrect parameter values.